yogithakamireddy/AzureData-Engineering-Project/README.md

 4. Create pipeline : The pipeline consists of a linked service to the SQL Server, a linked service to Azure Data Lake, datasets for both the source and destination, and a copy activity that defines the data movement.
 ### Data Transformation
 .
 In Azure Data Lake Storage, create two additional containers: silver and gold.</br>
-.
-Mount Azure Data Lake Storage to Databricks to access the data stored in the bronze, silver, and gold containers.</br>
+. <b>Mount Azure Data Lake Storage to Databricks</b> to access the data stored in the bronze, silver, and gold containers.</br>
 .
 Bronze to Silver Transformation:</br>
   Objective: Apply initial transformations to the raw data loaded into the bronze container.</br>
   Process: The data from the bronze container is read, transformed, and then written to the silver container.</br>